student-to-software-engineer/student-to-software-engineer/docs/2-landscape-of-tech-employment/1-academia/index.md

 Some students arrive with years of programming experience, having built games, web apps, or completed online courses.
 Others have never written a single line of code and have little to no familiarity with basic computing concepts.

 While this has always been the case to some extent, the gap has widened significantly in recent years thanks to the rise of simplified tech like iPads and Chromebooks, which have become common as early as elementary school.
 I regularly meet first-year students who have never used Windows, interacted with a file system, or installed software.
-These students are no where near the same level as those who have been programming for years.
+These students are nowhere near the same level as those who have been programming for years.

 The result is that incoming university students have vastly different levels of experience, and yet unless they go to one of the best schools on the continent, they are forced into a one-size-fits-all curriculum.